 What is included in the overnight package?

-All rentals at The Lodge and Foothills Safari Camp come with a complimentary drive through our park in your own vehicle, plus a large breakfast buffet when you wake up.
+All rentals at The Lodge and Foothills Safari Camp come with a complimentary drive through our park in your own vehicle, plus breakfast when you wake up.

 When is dinner offered?

-Dinner is served Fridays and Saturdays at 6:30 p.m. - if there is deemed sufficient advance interest among guests by the lodging department - for an additional fee and must be scheduled in advance.
+Dinner may be served on Fridays and Saturdays - if there is deemed sufficient advance interest among guests by the lodging department - for an additional fee and must be scheduled in advance.
 Ask about dinner when booking, if you are interested.

 Are there televisions in the rooms or cabins?

 There are no televisions in the rooms or cabins.
 However, there is a big-screen TV in the common area of The Lodge on the second floor.
 There is also a TV in the pavilion at Foothills Safari Camp.